 To utilize PINN in HL, we propose an algorithm called inverse Physics-Informed Neural Network for HL (iPINN-HL).
 In iPINN-HL, the problem of HL is first reformulated as the inverse problem of Partial or Ordinary Differential Equation (PDE/ODE).
-Unlike the forward problem of PDE/ODEs, where we solve the equations with known parameters and boundary conditions to numerically find the solution at various time points, the goal of the inverse problem is to estimate the unknown parameters in the PDE/ODE such that the numerical solution obtained under these estimated parameters aligns with experimental observations.
-HL naturally fits as an instance of the inverse problem, where the governing PDE/ODE is the Schr\"odinger equation, and the unknown parameters include the Hamiltonian and noise terms.
-In this work, we demonstrate the performance of iPINN-HL numerically across various tasks, showing that it outperforms the purely data-driven approach where a deep neural network is applied to estimate the unknown parameters, which is named DNN-HL in this study.
-We find that iPINN-HL can achieve performance near the Heisenberg limit when there are no constraints on state preparation or measurement schemes and the system evolves unitarily.
-Additionally, we test the performance of iPINN-HL in several practical scenarios for real-world device calibration: cross-resonance gate calibration, crosstalk quantification, and recalibration to compensate for parameter drift.
-In all cases considered, iPINN-HL delivers superior performance compared to DNN-HL.
+Unlike the forward problem of PDE/ODEs, where we solve the equations with known parameters and boundary conditions to numerically find the solution at various time points, the goal of the inverse problem is to estimate the unknown parameters in the PDE/ODE such that the numerical solution obtained under these estimated parameters aligns with experimental observations. \blue{HL can be naturally formulated as an inverse problem, governed by the Schr\"odinger equation, with the Hamiltonian and noise terms treated as unknown parameters.}